-When the Glendale Community College professor exhibited his photos of Central American war victims at Los Angeles City Hall in October, an incensed Councilman Ernani Bernardi called the photos "disgusting" and lobbied unsuccessfully to shut the exhibit down.
+When the Alhambra resident, a professor at Glendale Community College, exhibited his photos of Central American war victims at Los Angeles City Hall in October, an incensed Councilman Ernani Bernardi called the photos "disgusting" and lobbied unsuccessfully to shut the exhibit down.

-Then, after Ugalde appeared on Glendale Mayor Larry Zarian's radio talk show last month to debate United States intervention in Latin America, a sputtering Zarian called his ideas "the most vicious anti-American propaganda that I've heard."
+Then, after Ugalde appeared on Glendale Mayor Larry Zarian's radio talk show last month to debate U. S. intervention in Latin America, a sputtering Zarian called his ideas "the most vicious anti-American propaganda that I've heard."

-"It's a typical response by North Americans who can't accept any critical analysis of U.S. foreign policy," said Ugalde, a tall, black-bearded man.
+"It's a typical response by North Americans who can't accept any critical analysis of U.S. foreign policy," he said.

-The Glendale professor was born 42 years ago in the central Mexican state of San Luis Potosi and moved to San Diego at age 6.
-He lives in Alhambra and is fluent in Spanish and English.
-His voice is soft and musical, and he punctuates his conversations with bits of Spanish.
+Ugalde was born 42 years ago in the central Mexican state of San Luis Potosi and moved to San Diego at age 6.
+He stayed there until he finished junior college in 1965, then enrolled at UCLA, where he got a bachelor's degree in history.

-This week an exhibit of 93 Ugalde photos, including several that roused Bernardi's ire last year, went on exhibition at the Los Angeles Photography Center at 412 Park View St. South near MacArthur Park.
+Last week, an exhibit of 93 Ugalde photos, shot mostly between 1977 and 1986, went on exhibition at the Los Angeles Photography Center at 412 Park View St. South, near MacArthur Park.

-The center is run by the Los Angeles Cultural Affairs Department, whose director, Glenna Avila, said that, although "there are some very strong images," she does not believe "they should be censored just because they're difficult to look at."
+The center is run by the Los Angeles Department of Cultural Affairs.
+Department Director Glenna Avila said that although "there are some very strong images," including some of those that enraged Bernardi, she does not believe "they should be censored just because they're difficult to look at."

-Alternately haunting and brutal, Ugalde's shots run the gamut from wizened Indian women in a Guatemalan marketplace to the silhouette of an armed Sandinista soldier in Nicaragua at twilight.
+Alternately haunting and brutal, Ugalde's shots range from wizened Indian women in a Guatemalan marketplace to the silhouette of an armed Sandinista soldier in Nicaragua at twilight.